WebAssembly/custom-descriptors/proposals/custom-descriptors/Overview.md

-We expect toolchains to need to configure thousands of JS prototypes and tens of thousands of methods, so we expect there to be startup latency problems if all the configuration is done directly via the raw `DescriptorOptions` API and JS glue code as shown above.
+We expect toolchains to need to configure thousands of JS prototypes and tens of thousands of methods, so we expect there to be startup latency problems if all the configuration is done directly via the kind of JS glue code as shown above.

-The proposed solution is to provide a declarative method of constructing, importing, and populating the `DescriptorOptions` objects.
+The proposed solution is to provide a declarative method of constructing, importing, and populating the prototype objects.

 The declarative API must support these features: